laravel-streams/todos-app/README.md

 # Todos App

+!!
+THIS IS NOT UP TO DATE !!

 This is a simple todos application built with Laravel, Livewire, Alpine.js, and the Streams API client.
 It demonstrates the use of a custom model and repository for the `todos` stream.

 ## Features